open-telemetry/opentelemetry-java-contrib/prometheus-client-bridge/README.md

-# Prometheus simpleclient bridge
+# Prometheus client bridge

-This module can be used to bridge OpenTelemetry metrics to the `prometheus-simpleclient` library.
+This module can be used to bridge OpenTelemetry metrics into the `prometheus-simpleclient` library.

 Currently only registers with the CollectorRegistry's `defaultRegistry`.